andrewfhart/andrewfhart.github.com/_posts/2015-11-15-step-by-step-tic-tac-toe.markdown

 probably can't make it perfect, since so many important decisions have yet to be made.
 All it has to do at this point is look roughly like a tic-tac-toe board and we'll be happy.
 This is a sketch.
 We'll put in the details as we go along.

-Since drawing the board is a nice, self-contained piece of functionality, it makes sense to implement it as a function.
-Before we make the function, let's spend a few moments thinking about the main part of the program:
+Since drawing the board is a nice, self-contained piece of functionality, it makes sense to implement it as a function, which is what we'll do.

+Before that, however, let's spend a few moments thinking about the `main` part of the program that will call the function:

 {% highlight c++ %}
 #include <iostream>